COVID-19 vaccine appointments beginning on April 12 at Cardinal Stadium are now available. Schedule your appointment online. Learn More

 An RD is the only healthcare professional trained in nutrition science.
 To become an RD, one must complete nutrition science classes and obtain a Bachelor of Science degree from an accredited university, complete a dietetic internship, and then pass a National Registration Exam.

-A CDE is a health care professional (psychologist, RN or Nurse Practitioner, RD, occupational therapist, optometrist, pharmacist, physical therapist, physician, or podiatrist) who is specialized and certified to teach people with diabetes how to manage their condition.
+A CDCES is a health care professional (psychologist, RN or Nurse Practitioner, RD, occupational therapist, optometrist, pharmacist, physical therapist, physician, or podiatrist) who is specialized and certified to teach people with diabetes how to manage their condition.
 They must have a minimum of 2 years of professional practice, or 1,000 hours of experience helping people with diabetes, before qualifying to take the National Certification Exam.
-Meet our team.